rails/rails/guides/source/asset_pipeline.md

 Alternative Libraries
 ------------------------------------------

 Over the years there have been multiple default approaches for handling the assets.
-The web evolved and we started to see more and more Javascript-heavy applications.
+The web evolved and we started to see more and more JavaScript-heavy applications.
 In The Rails Doctrine we believe that [The Menu Is Omakase](https://rubyonrails.org/doctrine#omakase) so we focused on the default setup: **Sprockets with Import Maps**.

 We are aware that there are no one-size-fits-it-all solutions for the various JavaScript and CSS frameworks/extensions available.
 There are other bundling libraries in the Rails ecosystem that should empower you in the cases where the default setup isn't enough.